A German child born abroad does not necessarily obtain the last name that is indicated in the foreign (e.g. Canadian) birth certificate.

 If paternity was acknowledged in Canada as part of the child’s birth registration, the acknowledgement is valid under German law in most provinces.
 If your child was born in Quebec, you were not married your child’s birth and the child’s mother is a German citizen, an additional declaration of consent to the acknowledgement of paternity has to be notarized.
 Such a declaration has to be notarized and, within Canada, can be done at the German consulate in Toronto or Vancouver.

-If one of the parents has a citizenship other than German, the parents can decide that the child’s name shall be governed by foreign law (i.e. if you wish a hyphenated name).
+If one of the parents has a citizenship other than German, the parents can in some cases decide that the child’s name shall be governed by foreign law (i.e. if you wish a hyphenated name).
 Parents can choose the law by which the child’s name shall be governed and the specific chosen name in one declaration.
 The parents can make a name declaration by selecting foreign law before the child’s 18th birthday.
 A name chosen in accordance with foreign law does not extend to further children of the parents.
+We strongly recommend that the parents contact the Consulate before booking an appointment in these cases.

 Due to the complexity of German name law please contact the consulate in advance if you are unsure whether a name declaration is necessary or whether the desired name is possible.